Mudflat: Ecology

 Mudflats in Brewster, Massachusetts, United States, extending hundreds of yards offshore at the low tide.
 The line of Wrack (seaweed) and seashells in the foreground indicates the high-water mark.

+Cultural Services

+Tidal flats provide cultural services that reflect a sense of place, foster social interactions, and support well-being.
+Intergenerational practices of tidal flat gleaning and fishing are central to tidal flat-dependent communities.
+Hence, enabling cultural preservation and identity for the coastal communities, which are intricately linked with the tidal flats ecosystem.